nixworks/Snuff-book/README.md

 Proof of Work : isis NL3011CL8A

-logged  : underground hash monk
+logged by  : hash monk

 ##########################################################